yoctoproject/poky/documentation/ref-manual/terms.rst

       .. note::

          For some historical information about Poky, see the :term:`Poky` term.

+   :term:`OpenEmbedded-Core (OE-Core)`
+      OE-Core is metadata comprised of
+      foundational recipes, classes, and associated files that are meant to be common among many different OpenEmbedded-derived systems, including the Yocto Project.
+OE-Core is a curated subset of an original repository developed by the OpenEmbedded community that has been pared down into a smaller, core set of continuously validated recipes.
+The result is a tightly controlled and an quality-assured core set of recipes.

+      You can see the Metadata in the ``meta`` directory of the Yocto Project :yocto_git:`Source Repositories </poky>`.

    :term:`Package`
       In the context of the Yocto Project, this term refers to a